ponylang/pony-patterns/testing/output-only-actors.md

 ## Solution

-Our solution draws on two primary elements:
+Our solution draws on three primary elements:

 * Pony promises
 * Stub objects
+* Pony's causal messaging

 The code below can used to test that you are outputting data correctly to a file stream.
 In this particular case, "correctly" means that when we call